psp1g/papers/Development_and_Contributing.md

 # Contributing

-When making a pull request **make the base branch `dev`**.
+When making a pull request **ensure the base branch is [dev](https://github.com/psp1g/papers/tree/dev)**.

-All code merges go into dev first and are later merged into `main` along a manually-reviewed release.
+All code merges go into dev first and are later merged into [main](https://github.com/psp1g/papers/tree/main) along a manually-reviewed release.

 Please use and follow the included code style configs.